morph-l2/morph-doc/docs/build-on-morph/build-on-morph/2-development-setup.md

 https://cloud.google.com/application/web3/faucet/ethereum (needs a Google account)

-We have our own [website faucet](https://morphfaucet.com/) that can claim ETH & USDT for you initial usage.
+We have our own [website faucet](https://morphfaucet.com/) that can claim ETH & USDT for your initial usage.

 Morph also offers a [Discord faucet](../../quick-start/3-faucet.md#morph-holesky-eth) to obtain Morph Holesky USDT & Morph Holesky ETH.